Links to resources about ecotourism accreditation and certification programs, codes of practice and

 Policymaker/Stakeholder Guidelines provide a framework for development of, and appropriate activity and conduct at sensitive natural and cultural sites.

-• Australian Natural Heritage Charter: "for the Conservation of Places of Natural Heritage Significance Second edition 2002 Australian Heritage Commission.
+• Environment Department Archive: Australian Natural Heritage Charter, now archived, but still available. "for the Conservation of Places of Natural Heritage Significance Second edition 2002 Australian Heritage Council.
 The Purpose of this Charter is to assist everyone with an interest in the significance and conservation of natural heritage.
 It provides definitions of terms, a statement of principles and a rational process for making decisions."
-Available online in PDF or use Order form for printed copy.
+Available online for download in link PDF (266kb).

-• Successful Tourism at Heritage Places: a guide for tourism operators, heritage managers and communities "The Australian Heritage Commission and the Department of Industry, Science and Resources with the asssistance of the Cooperative Research Centre for Sustainable Tourism have over the years explored issues of common concern about the responsible use of Australia's heritage places for tourism.
+• Environment Department Archive: Successful Tourism at Heritage Places: now archived, but still available.
+A guide for tourism operators, heritage managers and communities 2001 "The Australian Heritage Council and the Department of Industry, Science and Resources with the asssistance of the Cooperative Research Centre for Sustainable Tourism have over the years explored issues of common concern about the responsible use of Australia's heritage places for tourism.
 This guide provides information to help people more clearly understand the issues involved and includes practical pointers for those aiming at successful and responsible tourism at heritage places."

-• Sustainable Tourism in Protected Areas: Guidelines for Planning and Management, UNEP Publication by Paul FJ Eagles, Stephen F McCool, Christopher D Haynes.
-"A landmark publication jointly published by UNEP, The World Conservation Unit (IUCN) and the World Tourism Organization (WTO) is a contribution to the International Year of Ecotourism 2002.
+• Sustainable Tourism in Protected Areas: Guidelines for Planning and Management: PDF download available on Researchgate or download PDF directly herePublications by Paul FJ Eagles, Stephen F McCool, Christopher D Haynes.
+UNEP cite: "A landmark publication jointly published by UNEP, The World Conservation Unit (IUCN) and the World Tourism Organization (WTO) is a contribution to the International Year of Ecotourism 2002.
 The publication aims to assist protected area managers and other stakeholders in the planning and management of protected areas based on a wealth of practical case studies and experience."
-Purchase the hard copy or download the individual chapters in PDF for a total approximately 3.4Mb.

 See also What is Ecotourism?, Accreditation & Certification Programs, Outdoor Recreation & Adventure Activities, Other Tourism Resources and Sustainable Design & Management

 Footnote 1.
-"What's in a name?
-That which we call a rose By any other word would smell as sweet." --From Romeo and Juliet (II, ii, 1-2) eNotes, see also phrases.org.uk
+Rose by any other name: “What's in a name?
+That which we call a rose By any other word would smell as sweet.” --From Romeo and Juliet (II, ii, 1-2), see also phrases.org.uk